Azeem-Raza/Servlet-Based-User-Authentication./README.md

 # Servlet-Based User Authentication with MariaDB

 This Java web project demonstrates a simple yet effective user authentication system using servlets and a MariaDB database.
-The project includes components for a login page, login servlet, and a home servlet.
+The project includes components for a login servlet, and a home servlet.

 ## Features